aggresss/spec/IETF/RFC1122_en-US.md

 If a host connected to such a physical network is configured to handle traffic for each of N different logical networks, then the host will have N logical interfaces.
 These could share a single physical interface, or might use N physical interfaces to the same network.
 - (b)  Multiple Logical Hosts

-When a host has multiple IP addresses that all have the same <Network-number> part (and the same <Subnet- number> part, if any), the logical interfaces are known as "logical hosts".
+When a host has multiple IP addresses that all have the same <Network-number> part (and the same <Subnet-number> part, if any), the logical interfaces are known as "logical hosts".
 These logical interfaces might share a single physical interface or might use separate physical interfaces to the same physical network.
 - (c)  Simple Multihoming

 In this case, each logical interface is mapped into a separate physical interface and each physical interface is connected to a different physical network.
 The term "multihoming" was originally applied only to this case, but it is now applied more generally.